Service

 Peace Poster Contest - Each year, Lions Clubs International runs a peace poster contest for middle school children.
 The winning entry for our district receives $50, second place $25 and third $15.
 The winner goes on to the state level and the winner of the state is entered Internationally.
 Local Lions Clubs sponsor a contest in their school.

-Restoring Hope House Bone marrow and organ transplant patients and caregivers visiting the Madison area in search of life-saving care at nearby University of Wisconsin Hospital and Clinics now have a comfortable, affordable and caring environment to call their home away from home during their stay.
+Restoring Hope Transplant House Bone marrow and organ transplant patients and caregivers visiting the Madison area in search of life-saving care at nearby University of Wisconsin Hospital and Clinics now have a comfortable, affordable and caring environment to call their home away from home during their stay.
+They would like to gather information from Lions Clubs about services for their patients in your community.
+Click here to open the survey for printing.
+Fill out the form and mail it back to them.
+Thank you.

 SEAS provides sailing and racing opportunities for those in the Sheboygan and the surrounding communities who have physical or cognitive challenges.